Liverpool Hope Logo Liverpool Hope Logo

 What expenses should I prepare for?

 In the UK, the cost of living matches most EU countries, but may be significantly more expensive than Africa or India.
-Please see further information HERE
+Visit the Which website for further information.

 Can I work/volunteer whilst in the UK?